Plantar Fasciitis is a swelling of a tissue called the plantar fascia. The plantar fascia is a

 Perform plantar fascia and calf stretches to decrease heel pains after long periods of standing and rest.

-Try on a simple calf strengthening exercise that will build muscle strength and reduce heel pain.
+Try on a simple calf strengthening exercises that will build muscle strength and reduce heel pain.

 One of the medical treatments that plantar fasciitis clinics can teach you is to place a strapping tape on your foot.
 This tape will decrease the stretch of the fascia, and reduce your heel pain.